firstcontributions/first-contributions/README.md

 ```
 git clone https://github.com/this-is-you/first-contributions.git
 ```
 where `this-is-you` is your GitHub username.
-Here you're copying the contents of the first-contributions repository in GitHub to your computer.
+Here you're copying the contents of the first-contributions repository on GitHub to your computer.

 ## Create a branch